LukeShortCloud/vagrant-ovirt-self-hosted-engine/README.md

 $ sudo hosted-engine --deploy
 ```

 Use the default values for almost everything.
 Set a lower maximum RAM allocation, static IP addressing, and specify the NFS export mount via the Vagrant virtual machine's IP address.
-For more information on settings and how how to get started, refer to the [Root Pages' Virtualization guide for oVirt](https://github.com/ekultails/rootpages/blob/master/src/virtualization.rst#ovirt).
+For more information on settings and how to get started, refer to the [Root Pages' Virtualization guide for oVirt](https://github.com/ekultails/rootpages/blob/master/src/virtualization.rst#ovirt).

 oVirt 4.2: